virgili0/Virgilio/serving/purgatorio/launch-and-mantain-the-system/serving-trained-models/serving-trained-models.md

 Once you have answered all the questions in the [Some Important Questions](#Some-Important-Questions) section, it's time to learn what are the best ways to deploy the model in the real world!

-Virgilio has set up for you some resources you can refer to, but most of the times [you will encounter real-world caveats](https://towardsdatascience.com/why-is-machine-learning-deployment-hard-443af67493cd) that will require you to choose the best tradeoff for the specific situation.
+Virgilio has set up for you some resources you can refer to, but most of the time [you will encounter real-world caveats](https://towardsdatascience.com/why-is-machine-learning-deployment-hard-443af67493cd) that will require you to choose the best tradeoff for the specific situation.

-However, luckily for us do exist best practices and common patterns in order to solve the majority of the most common problems when dealing with model deployment, and Virgilio collected for you the best free resources.
+However, luckily for us do exist best practices and common patterns to solve the majority of the most common problems when dealing with model deployment, and Virgilio collected for you the best free resources.

 Start with: